FEATURES | best-british-food-and-drink

 So, where does chocolate come from?
 It all starts with a tree – the cacao tree, to be precise.
 Believe it or not, chocolate has a rich history dating back 5,000 years, with its origins in South America, where the cacao tree was first cultivated.

 The process begins with harvesting cacao pods, which grow directly on the tree’s trunk and branches.
 Inside each pod are the precious cocoa beans that will eventually become chocolate.
-Today, most of the world’s cocoa is grown in West Africa, with Ivory Coast and Ghana leading the way.
-In fact, these two countries supplied an impressive 73% of the UK’s cocoa bean imports in 2021 alone.
+Today, most of the world’s cocoa is grown in West Africa, with the Ivory Coast, Ghana, Cameroon and Nigeria leading the way.
+In fact, these countries supply an impressive 83% of Europe's cocoa bean imports.

 From tropical rainforests to your favourite chocolate bar, it’s a journey that spans continents, cultures, and centuries.